insitro/redun/_sources/design.md.txt

 Depicted above is an example call graph and job tree (left) for an execution of a workflow (right).
 When each task is called, a CallNode is recorded along with all the Values used as arguments and return values.
 As tasks (`main`) call child tasks, children CallNodes are recorded (`task1` and `task2`).
 "Horizontal" dataflow is also recorded between sibling tasks, such as `task1` and `task2`.
 Each node in the call graph is identified by a unique hash and each Job and Execution is identified by a unique UUID.
 This information is stored by default in the redun database `.redun/redun.db`.

 The redun backend database provides a durable record of these call graphs for every execution redun performs.
-This not only provides the backend storage for caching, it is directly queryable by users to explore the call graph, using the `redun log` and `redun repl` commands.
+This not only provides the backend storage for caching, it also is queryable by users to explore the call graph, using the `redun log`, `redun console`, and `redun repl` commands.
 For example, if we know that a file `/tmp/data` was produced by redun, we can find out exactly which execution did so, and hence can retrieve information about the code and inputs used to do so.
 See [querying call graphs](db.md#Querying-call-graphs) for more.

 ## Advanced topics